Link: Apply now for the Bank of America® Premium Rewards® credit card with 60K bonus points

 • 3.5% on dining and travel

 • 2.625% on non-bonused spend

 So your banking relationship with Bank of America determines how much of a rewards bonus you get on your credit card.

-Put another way, if you have the Bank of America Premium Rewards Card and belong to the Platinum Honors tier, you’re earning:
+Put another way, if you have the Bank of America Premium Rewards Card and belong to the Platinum Honors tier (or above), you’re earning: